Royal Society for the Promotion of the Natural Sciences of Naples

 The Royal Society of Encouragement to Natural Sciences of Naples (Regal Società d'Incoraggiamento alle Scienze Naturali di Napoli, Società d'Incoraggiamento per le Scienze e le Arti Utili or Reale Istituto d'Incoraggiamento di Napoli) was a 19th-century learned society, established in the Kingdom of Naples during the rule of king Joseph Napoleon at the beginning of the 19th century.

-His activity, with different denominations, lasted until the first decades of the 20th century; it was officially closed in the 1930s, most likely in 1937.
+Its activity, with different denominations, lasted until the first decades of the 20th century; it was officially closed in the 1930s, most likely in 1937.
 Its seat over the whole 19th century was Palace Spinelli di Tarsia, located in piazzetta Tarsia, Naples.

 The society was established in Naples in 1806 by Joseph Bonaparte, during the Napoleonic rule, and it started in the same year as the decree abolishing feudalism in the Kingdom of Naples (leggi eversive della feudalità).
 It has been renamed a few times.

 Publications

 The society had its own journal, published with the title Atti.
 In 1888-1893, Rendiconto started to be published too.

 The latest journals were published with the title Atti del Reale Istituto d'Incoraggiamento di Napoli in the period from 1888 to 1937.

 1937 is the year of the last issue published; therefore it can be concluded that the date of extinction of the society must be around 1937.